lolohhhh123/Gene-Expression-Analysis-workflow-with-Autoencoders-/README.md

 # Gene Expression Analysis with Autoencoders

-A comprehensive framework for gene expression data analysis using various autoencoder architectures for dimensionality reduction and feature extraction.
+A comprehensive workflow for gene expression data analysis using various autoencoder architectures for dimensionality reduction and feature extraction.

 ## Features